roqua/autovar/README.md

 The `exogenous_variables` argument should be a vector of variable names that already exist in the given data set, that will be supplied to every VAR model as exogenous variables.

 The `use_sktest` argument affects which test is used for Skewness and Kurtosis testing of the residuals.
 When `use_sktest = TRUE` (the default), STATA's `sktest` is used.
 When `use_sktest = FALSE`, STATA's `varnorm` (i.e., the Jarque-Bera test) is used.

-The `test_all_combinations` argument determines whether the untested search space is searched for possible additional models.
-This can sometimes give a few extra models at a large performance penalty.

 The `restrictions.verify_validity_in_every_step` argument affects how constraints are found for valid models.
 When this argument is `TRUE` (the default), all intermediate models in the iterative constraint-finding method have to be valid.
 This ensures that we always find a valid constrained model for every valid model.
 If this argument is `FALSE`, then only after setting all constraints do we check if the resulting model is valid.
 If this is not the case, we fail to find a constrained model.